robdmc/consecution/README.md

     nodes=LinesFromFileName(name='lines_from_file_names') | WordsFromLine(name='words_from_line')

     # Piping to a list of nodes broadcasts to each node (or branch) in the list
+    # Routing is also possible, but not demonstrated here.
     | [
         Entropy(name='word_entropy'),
         LettersFromWord('words') | Entropy(name='letter_entropy')